LevineEcology/How-to-use-Github/README.md

 4. Select the visibility of the repository, either public or private.
 Public repositories are openly available to anybody with the link, whereas private repositories are only visible to members of the organization.
 For example, this how-to repository is public, whereas my "SedgwickWaterCompetition" repo is private.
 Once published, I will likely make that repository public and link to it so that others may use my data and replicate my results -- another benefit of Github.

 5. Select "Add a README file".
-This is technically optional, but a README is generally a good idea and should be the place where you include and general information and metadata about the repository so that others can make use of it without much headache.
+This is technically optional, but a README is generally a good idea and should be the place where you include general information and metadata about the repository so that others can make use of it without much headache.
 README's are typically written in the (very intuitive) [markdown language](https://www.markdownguide.org/cheat-sheet/) and have the ".md" file extension.
 This file is written in markdown, for example.

 6. Select "create repository".

-#### 2.2 Cloning your repository to your local device
+#### 2.2 Cloning a repository to your local device

 Now that you have created a repository, it is time to create a copy of it on your local device (called "cloning") and begin adding to it.